 Antioxidants have been the buzzword in the health circles in recent years.
 Are antioxidants really such a wonderful thing?
 Let’s unlock the mystery.

-If you have read any health blogs, watched any television commercials, or visited your doctor, you have probably heard someone mention the term antioxidants.
-Antioxidants has been the buzzword in the health circles in recent years.
-Zealots even term antioxidant foods the end-all be-all of the health world.
+If you have read health blogs, watched television commercials, or visited your doctor, you have probably heard someone mention the term antioxidants.
+Antioxidants have been the buzzword in health circles in recent years.
+Zealots even term antioxidant foods the end-all-be-all of the health world.
 However, if you are like most people, you do not understand what constitutes an antioxidant or how they work.
-Are antioxidants really such a wonderful thing?
-Are they the answer to your health problems or are they just hyped up nutrients?
-Let’s unlock this mystery and learn the health benefits of antioxidants.
+Are antioxidants such a wonderful thing?
+Are they the answer to your health problems or just hyped-up nutrients?
+Let's unlock this mystery and learn the health benefits of antioxidants.

 What are antioxidants?

-The first thing we need to do is determine what antioxidants are and how they improve health.
-These are vital nutrients that are used by the body to fight free radical damage.
+The first step is determining what antioxidants are and how they improve health.
+Antioxidants are vital nutrients that the body uses to fight free radical damage.

-Antioxidants are nutrients that naturally occur in certain fruits and vegetables, including vitamin C and vitamin E. These nutrients help to neutralize free radicals and minimize the damage they cause.
+Certain fruits and vegetables naturally contain antioxidants, such as vitamins C and E. These help neutralize free radicals and minimize the damage they cause.

 Free radicals are unstable molecules that can result in accelerated aging and an increased risk of illness and disease.
-They cause damage throughout the body, which is referred to as oxidative stress.
-Oxidative stress has been liked to:
+They cause damage throughout the body, which is called oxidative stress.
+Oxidative stress has been linked to:

 Autoimmune and inflammatory disease – Rheumatoid arthritis, cancer, etc.